 |Plant Biology Applications||Kanamycin is often used in the Agrobacterium mediated transformation while using the npt II gene as selection marker.
 Kaur and Bansal (2010) used kanamycin in combination with cefotaxime to control bacterial growth while transforming tomato.|

 C18H37N5O10 · xH2SO4 (lot-specific)

-Huang et al. used Kanamycin B Sulfate, EvoPure® from TOKU-E to study the roles of oxidoreductase GenD2 and transaminase GenS2.
-"Delineating the Biosynthesis of Gentamicin X2, the Common Precursor of the Gentamicin C Antibiotic Complex."
+Huang et al. used Kanamycin B Sulfate, EvoPure® (TOKU-E) to study the roles of oxidoreductase GenD2 and transaminase GenS2.
+"Delineating the biosynthesis of Gentamicin X2, the common precursor of the Gentamicin C antibiotic complex."

 Aragão FJL and Brasileiro ACM (2009) Positive, negative and marker-free strategies for transgenic plant selection.
 Braz.
 J. Plant Physiol.
 14(1):1-10

 Davis BD (1987) Mechanism of bactericidal action of Aminoglycosides.
 Microbiol.
 Rev. 51(3):341-350

 Grant CCR, Konkel ME, Cieplak Jr W, and Tompkins LS (1993) Role of flagella in adherence, internalization, and translocation of Campylobacter jejuni in nonpolarized and polarized epithelial cell cultures.
 Infect. and Immun.
 61(5):1764-1771

 Kaur P and Bansal KC (2010) Efficient production of transgenic tomatoes via Agrobacterium-mediated transformation.
 Biologica plantarum 54 (2): 344-348